10 benefits to omnichannel order management

 Order management solutions

-From purchase management to managing manufacturing and sales orders — Katana centralizes your order management to one easy-to-understand platform.
+From purchase order management to managing manufacturing and sales orders — Katana centralizes your order management on one easy-to-understand platform.

-Using Katana to manage your omnichannel order management strategy means you can see the status of orders all from one screen.
-This allows you to track purchases and data of customers, regardless of the sales channels used.
-Having all this information to hand can improve the customers’ experience and easily handle returns or customers’ queries across different channels from the same customer.
+Katana, as an omnichannel order management solution, allows you to see the status of all orders from one screen.
+This enables tracking purchases and data of customers, regardless of the sales channels they use.
+Having all this information a button away can improve customer experience and helps handle returns or client queries across different channels.

 Digitalized picking and packing